Indiana’s Implied Consent Law: Refusal to Take a Blood, Breath, or Urine Test

 When a driver refuses to take a chemical test, the arresting officer can immediately take the person's license.
 The suspension generally takes effect seven days after the date of the notice of suspension.

-Ineligibility for Specialized Driving Privileges
+Drivers Who Refuse Breathalyzers or BAC Testing Are Ineligibility for Indiana's Specialized Driving Privileges

 Generally, a motorist whose license has been administratively suspended can obtain specialized driving privileges.
 These privileges allow the offender to drive during the suspension period as long as an ignition interlock device (IID) is installed in the vehicle.
 However, motorists who refused to submit to chemical testing aren't eligible for specialized driving privileges.